 Choosing the right length rifle case is your first step.
-For some, a 36″ rifle case is plenty large enough but if you run a fixed stock AR or a 20″ barreled AR you may want to have a 42″ rifle case or larger.
+For some, a 36″ rifle case is plenty big enough but if you run a fixed stock AR15 or AR10 with a 20″ barrel you may want to have a 42″ rifle case or larger.
 We tend to harp on the importance of having the right size rifle case because it will make or break your experience with your case.

 Let me give you a quick walkthrough on how I typically set up my rifle bag and what I need in my rifle case.

 The first step is to determine what you need, which depends on the application your case has.
 Some people have multiple bags for multiple types of occasions.